 Heather Rivas is a pianist/composer based out of Los Angeles.
 She is a recent graduate of Berklee College of Music in Boston, MA where she studied Performance and Music Business.
-She currently attends California Institute of the Arts for her MFA in Jazz Studies.

-In her first year at Berklee she put together her own trio, the Rivas Trio, and performed in Los Angeles, and Boston.
-In addition, she has toured with jazz trumpeter Ingrid Jensen, performed at the Playboy Jazz Festival, and has performed for the former Secretary of State, Madeline Albright.
+She has toured with jazz trumpeter Ingrid Jensen, performed at the Playboy Jazz Festival, and has performed for the former Secretary of State, Madeline Albright.
 Furthermore, Heather has studied with Jetro Da Silva, the former keyboardist for Whitney Houston, Emmanuel Fratianni, the conductor for "Video Games Live', Jason Goldman, the USC Chairmen of Jazz Studies, and the well-known Saxaphonist, Walter Smith III.

 Heather has played piano and percussion in the 2014 Disneyland All American College Band, and has been able to perform with highly acclaimed trumpeter Wayne Bergeron, and world-renowned bassist John Clayton.